hreinberger/mondu-node/README.md

 ### Hostname

-When setting an `APP_HOSTNAME` environment variable and running in prodcution mode (`npm run prod`), the app will use the set hostname for redirects.
+When setting an `APP_HOSTNAME` environment variable and running in prodcution mode (`npm run prod` or `docker compose up -d`), the app will use the set hostname for redirects.

 ## Payment Flows